CommandersAct/pods/TCPrivacy/README.md

 <p>Please prefix your category IDs with "PRIVACY_CAT_" and your vendor IDs with "PRIVACY_VEN_.
 1 mean accepting this category or vendor, 0 is refusing.</p>
 <p>If you're using the SDK, this will propagate the information to the SDK and manage its state.</p>
 <h3 id="acceptall-refuseall">AcceptAll / RefuseAll</h3>
-<p>Even if you are using our interface (and thus either privacy.json and/or vendor-list.json), you might still want to present a first screen yourself with an accept all button and maybe also a refuse all button.
+<p>/!\ Those methods only work if you are using our interface and thus have a privacy.json in your project (and maybe IAB's JSON as well).</p>
+<p>Those are intended for clients that are displaying a first "popup" screen before our interfaces and that have a way to either open the privacy center of accept/refuse the consent.</p>
-So we created functions to call if you want to create a simple way to accept or refuse all consent from outside our user interface.</p>
+<p>We created functions to call if you want to create a simple way to accept or refuse all consent from outside our user interface.</p>
 <pre><code>[[TCMobilePrivacy sharedInstance] acceptAllConsent];
 [[TCMobilePrivacy sharedInstance] refuseAllConsent];
 </code></pre>